26th Hong Kong Film Awards

-Ceremony for the 26th Hong Kong Film Awards was held on 15 April 2007 in the Hong Kong Cultural Centre and hosted by Bowie Tsang, Nick Cheung and Lam Chi-chung.
+The 26th Hong Kong Film Awards ceremony was held on 15 April 2007 in the Hong Kong Cultural Centre and hosted by Bowie Tsang, Nick Cheung and Lam Chi-chung.
 Twenty-six winners in nineteen categories were unveiled, with film After This Our Exile being the year's biggest winner.
 The ceremony also featured performances by Jay Chou, Eason Chan, Alive and Jane Zhang.

 The nominees were announced on 1 February 2007.
 Over a hundred nominees contested for seventeen categories of awards.
 The front runners were Curse of the Golden Flower and After This Our Exile, with fourteen and ten nominations respectively.

 Awards

 In the Best Asian Film category, nominee Still Life (China) was withdrawn as it failed to meet the election criteria, which stipulate that nominees for the category must be released by means of 35 mm film.
 The vacancy was filled by I Not Stupid Too (Singapore).

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.